 What Is the Schedule?

-Registration is now open and it closes on October 6.
+Registration opens in September and closes on October 6.
 We will be gathering every Sunday at the 10:30 am English Mass at St. Giles' followed by an hour-long, 12-1pm formation session led by Fr.
 Lukasz at the Dominican priory (ul.
 Stolarska 12).
 Along with that, you will be invited to pray with us on Sundays at the 10:30 AM English Mass (whenever your schedule permits).
 The first meeting will take place on October 6.
 There will be winter break (December 22 - January 5).
 Easter falls on April 5 (catechumens Baptism), and Pentecost on May 31 (Confirmation, end of the program).
 Depending on the size of the group and the particular situation of this year's candidates, we may or may not be able to host a weekend out-of-town retreat.

 How Do I Sign Up?